Dominican White Rice (Arroz Blanco)

 • Just a few ingredients

-• It’s versatile.
-Can be used with so many different dishes.
+• It's versatile.
+It can be used with so many different dishes.

 There are so many tips I want to share with you, so let's dive in...